LukeGus/Termix-Docs/docs/oidc.md

    - Leave `PKCE Method` field as `Choose...` or otherwise disabled in your relevant SSO client settings

 ## Advanced Configuration

+### Linking Local/OIDC Account

+Using an admin account, visit `Admin Settings` and click on the blue chain icon on a OIDC host, then enter the username of the local account.
+The link can be removed with the orange chain icon on a linked local account.

 ### Multiple OIDC Providers